Are your windows wet on winter mornings?

 Interior condensation of your windows, when the glass that is inside your home is wet,is very common here in Southern Ontario in the winter, and there are many things you can do to remedy the issue.

-Please note, if your windows have condensation BETWEEN the panes of glass, this is another issue and you can have a read here about how to deal with that.
+Please note, if your windows have condensation BETWEEN the panes of glass, this is another issue and you can find out how to fix internal window glass condensation here.

 1. Turn Down your Humidifier

 You might notice condensation in your bathroom, kitchen, or nursery.
 In the nursery this problem is often caused by a humidifier, which many parents use.
 If you use a humidifier in any part of your home (including the humidifier that works with some furnaces), you can try turning it down.
 As a result, the humidifier will release less moisture into the air, which will hopefully reduce condensation.
 The standard recommendation when the mercury hits freezing, is to reduce your humidifier on your furnace to 30%.

 Use your bathroom and kitchen fans every time you cook or shower.
 Showering and cooking releases a lot of moisture into the air, and sometimes this moisture cannot escape from your house easily.
 The exhaust fans in your kitchen and your bathroom help remove this moisture from the air.
 You want to run the fans for about 15 to 20 minutes after you shower or cook.

 Circulating the air can also help reduce the condensation on your windows.
 So, use your ceiling fans even in the winter.
 You want the fans to rotate in a clockwise direction to push warm air off of the ceiling back down to the floor.
 If you have California shutters or blinds/curtains on your windows, keep them open as much as possible, and even raise